 rect_dsc), or add masks.

 Finish the drawing of a part.
-This is a good place to draw extra content on the part, or remove the masks added in
+This is a good place to draw extra content on the part or remove masks added in

 This event is used to check whether an object fully covers an area or not.

-lv_event_get_cover_area(event) returns an pointer to an area to check and
+lv_event_get_cover_area(event) returns a pointer to an area to check and

 lv_event_set_cover_res(event, res) can be used to set one of these results:

-LV_COVER_RES_COVERthe areas is fully covered by the object
+LV_COVER_RES_COVERthe area is fully covered by the object

-LV_COVER_RES_NOT_COVERthe areas is not covered by the object
+LV_COVER_RES_NOT_COVERthe area is not covered by the object

-LV_COVER_RES_MASKEDthere is a mask on the object so it can not cover the area
+LV_COVER_RES_MASKEDthere is a mask on the object, so it does not fully cover the area

 Here are some reasons why an object would be unable to fully cover an area: